albertoruiz/easyVision/projects/help/options.md

 It is recommended that your editor / IDE is configured to be able to compile and run (or run in interpreted mode) the current program without the need of moving to a terminal.

+The suboption "drop" in the source url is used to return the most recent captured frame.

+The suboption "keep" in the source url is used to create a queue with all captures frames.
+This is used to guarantee that no frame is lost in the process, but it may produce a memory leak.

 **Directories of still images**

 We can work with all images in a directory, which are supplied to the application in